Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 Note: This is open to the public too.
 And when you’re dressed in traditional 18th century attire, you tend to become a bit of a tourist attraction.
 When we approached Versailles, we had several people ask to take photos with us.

-This is an all-night affair and if you’re visiting for the Serenade beforehand, you may just be on your feet for 12 hours straight.
+This is an all-night affair and if you’re visiting for the Serenade beforehand, you may just be on your feet for almost 12 hours straight.

 Yes, there are places to sit in the gardens and even at the ball, but you’re going to be up and dancing a lot.
 Save your feet and wear comfortable shoes.